Saturday, 23 January 2016.

 “Thanks, but no. Not ready yet.
 Thank you for your company.
 I’m feeling tired, so I’ll have to go now.”

-They bump into other once more, when Anna’s with Kristiina at Stadium in Kamppi.
-Anna introduces the two and the three of them chat for a minute.
+They bump into other once more, when Anna is with Kristiina at Stadium in Kamppi.
+Anna introduces the two, and the three of them chat for a minute.

 “Mom, he’s so handsome and nice!”